-Endometriosis Specialist in South Miami FL
+Treatment for Endometriosis in South Miami, FL

-Our expert gynecologists in South Miami can help diagnose your symptoms as endometriosis and determine the best treatment for you.
+Our gynecologists in South Miami can help diagnose your symptoms as endometriosis and determine the best treatment for you.

-What are the Symptoms of Endometriosis?
+What Are the Symptoms of Endometriosis?

-Painful menstrual cramps
+- Painful menstrual cramps

-Chronic pain the lower abdomen or intestines
+- Chronic pain the lower abdomen or intestines

-Pain during or after sex
+- Pain during or after sex

-Painful bowel movements or pain when urinating during menstrual periods
+- Painful bowel movements or pain when urinating during menstrual periods

-Pain from Endometriosis is caused by the benign growth of the endometrial lining.
+Pain from endometriosis is caused by the benign growth of the endometrial lining.
 These growths bleed in the same way as your uterus during your period.
 Other problems can result such as your fallopian tubes being blocked, inflammation, and scar tissue around your uterus, intestines, or bladder.

-How is Endometriosis Diagnosed?
+How Is Endometriosis Diagnosed?

 In addition to discussing your symptoms with your gynecologist, he or she may suggest another exam to diagnosis endometriosis.
 During a pelvic exam, the gynecologists at South Miami Women’s Health may be able to feel for large cysts or scars behind your uterus.
 Imaging tests in the form of an ultrasound or MRI may also be done to check for ovarian cysts.

-How is Endometriosis Managed or Treated?
+How Is Endometriosis Managed or Treated?

-If you are not trying to get pregnant, hormonal birth control is usually the first step to help reduce pain and bleeding.
+- If you are not trying to get pregnant, hormonal birth control is usually the first step to help reduce pain and bleeding.

-If you are trying to get pregnant other hormonal medications may treat endometriosis.
+- If you are trying to get pregnant other hormonal medications may treat endometriosis.
 When birth control isn’t an option, pain medications may also be suggested for your symptoms.

-Surgery is typically recommended only when symptoms are very severe, other treatments haven’t worked, or you are having infertility problems.
+- Surgery is typically recommended only when symptoms are very severe, other treatments haven’t worked, or you are having infertility problems.
 Surgery is performed near our South Miami office to help relieve your pain and improve your fertility.
 During surgery, the endometriosis growths are removed, which provides short term relief from pain.
 While having your ovaries removed makes your endometriosis less likely to return, hysterectomies are a “last resort” option for severe pain that doesn’t go away with treatment since it is a major surgery.